autious/mesastor/README.md

 parsers implementation.

-Following these 4 bytes there is a 4(16) byte uint declaring the length of each file header block.
+Following these 4 bytes there is a 4(16) byte uint declaring the size of each file header block.
 This value MUST be a multiple of 16 bytes to simplify memory aligned copies from disk, meaning that the last 16 bytes should be aligned.
-The Instance Size MUST include all all data, not just the size of the filename.
+The Filename Size defines the maximum length of a filename.
 All filenames must have at least a single NULL byte at the end.
 Filenames MUST be followed by NULL bytes until the rest of the file meta data.